themeblvd/theme-blvd-layout-builder/readme.txt

 Author URI: http://www.jasonbobich.com
 Contributors: themeblvd
-Tags: layouts, custom, homepage, builder, Theme Blvd, themeblvd, Jason Bobich Stable Tag: 1.0.1
+Tags: layouts, custom, homepage, builder, Theme Blvd, themeblvd, Jason Bobich Stable Tag: 1.1.0

 When using a Theme Blvd theme, this plugin gives you slick interface to build custom layouts.

 == Description ==

+**NOTE: This plugin requires Theme Blvd framework v2.2.1+**

 When using a Theme Blvd theme, this plugin gives you slick interface to build custom layouts with the framework's core element functions.
 These custom layouts can then be applied to individual pages or your homepage.
 Additionally, you can use [this plugin](http://wordpress.org/extend/plugins/theme-blvd-layouts-to-posts/) to extend this fuctionality to standard posts and custom post types.

-**NOTE: For this plugin to do anything, you must have a theme with Theme Blvd framework v2.2+ activated.**

 == Installation ==

-1. Upload `theme-blvd-widget-pack` folder to the `/wp-content/plugins/` directory
+1. Upload `theme-blvd-layout-builder` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to *Builder* in your WordPress admin panel to to use the Layout Builder.
 4. Custom layouts can then be applied to pages by selecing the "Custom Layout" page template and then selecting the desired custom layout from the dropdown that then appears.